-In the workplaces councils or "comite" elected by assemblies of workers and representing all sectors of the enterprise, were given the task of administering the collectivised factory.
+In the workplaces councils or "comites" - elected by assemblies of workers representing all sectors of the enterprise - were given the task of administering the collectivised factory.
 Collectivised enterprises in each sector of industry were represented in an Economic Federation.
 This in turn was topped by a General Industrial Council which would closely control the whole industry.

 Here is a description of the organisation of gas, electricity and water in Barcelona.

-Each type of job (e.g. fitters) set up a section consisting of at least fifteen workers.
-Where they were not the numbers to do this workers from different trades got together to constitute a general section.
+"Each type of job (e.g. fitters) set up a section consisting of at least fifteen workers.
+Where there were not the numbers to do this workers from different trades got together to constitute a general section.
 Each section nominates two delegates which are chosen by assemblies of the workers.
-One of the delegates will be of a technical calibre and will participate in the "comite" of the workplace.
+One of the delegates will be of a tech-18 nical calibre and will participate in the "comite" of the workplace.
 The other will be entrusted with the management of work in the section.

 The "comite" of the building or plant comes next.
 It is nominated by the delegates of the sections and consists of a technician, a manual worker and an administrator.
 The manual worker has to solve difficulties which might arise between different sections.
 He or she receives suggestions from workers in the different trades and the sections give him or her daily reports on the progress of work.
 Periodically the delegate calls the sections to general meetings.
-At these proposals and initiatives which are likely to improve production and productivity are studied as well as ones to
+At these proposals and initiatives which are likely to improve production and productivity are studied as well as ones to improve the workers' situation.
+A copy of the deliberation is sent to the Council for Industry